rickballard/CoCiviumBackUp/staging/_imported/Civium/admin/hold/hold_TheGrandPlan_20250805.md

-# The Grand Plan for Civium and Stnexid
+# The Grand Plan for CoCivium and Stnexid
 _Version 0.1 – Prepared August 5, 2025_

 ## Author
 RickPublic (initial phase), assisted by GPT-4o (recursive co-designer)

 ## Purpose
-This document represents the master trajectory of Civium, its staging layer (Stnexid), and Rick's intended lifelong contribution pattern.
+This document represents the master trajectory of CoCivium, its staging layer (Stnexid), and Rick's intended lifelong contribution pattern.
 It is intended as a durable succession structure and project overview for future collaborators.

 ## Phases